netdata/blog/blog/2022-11-09-apache-monitoring.md

 A worker thread not in any of the states mentioned above is considered idle.

 A consistently large number of idle workers (as seen in the example chart here) indicates that more threads are in use than are necessary for the current traffic levels and load.
-This will lead to unecessary utilization of system resources and you may consider lowering the `MinSpareThreads` configuration parameter.
+This will lead to unnecessary utilization of system resources and you may consider lowering the `MinSpareThreads` configuration parameter.

 If however you only have a very small number of idle workers consistently this could lead to slowing down your server and requests getting queued up when the `MaxRequestWorkers` limit is hit.
 Increasing the `MaxRequestWorkers` can help with this scenario but be mindful that each extra worker thread requires extra system resources.